dlemmermann/JPackageScriptFX/README.md

 Once your environment is set up you can simply call the `mvn clean install` on the root / parent module.
 It will do a standard build of the application and in addition it will analyze all the dependencies and copy the resulting set of JAR files into the folder target/libs.
 This work is done via the Maven dependency plugin.
-Once the standard build is completed Maven will invoke the shell script (on Mac) or the batch script (on Windows).
-The build script uses two different profiles, both of them being activated via the OS that they are running on.
+Once the standard build is completed Maven will invoke the shell script (on Mac/Linux) or the batch script (on Windows).
+The Maven  main-ui/pom.xml uses two different profiles, both of them being activated via the OS that they are running on.

 The scripts both have the same structure: